Lifelong learning is a great idea - Vanida Salgado Ismodes

 Vanida Salgado Ismodes obtained her Master’s degree in Water Management in 2016.
 After graduation, she started work as a policies engineer at the Superintendencia de Servicios Sanitarios, a Chilean governmental institution that regulates water service providers.
-Last year, she followed the online paid course Nanofiltration and Reverse Osmosis in Water Treatment.
+Vanida participated in the online course Nanofiltration and Reverse Osmosis in Water Treatment.
+Read about her experience.

 Why did you choose Nanofiltration and Reverse Osmosis in Water Treatment?